 Step 7: When the scan is complete, restart the laptop.

 If your laptop still freezes here are a few other ways to try and fix the issue.

 - Disable overclocking software.

-If your laptop has overclocked software that can make your laptop freezes and put the burden on the system.
+If your laptop has overclocked software that can make your laptop freezes and put a burden on the system.
 The best you can do is disable it.

 - Uninstall recently installed apps and programs.

 It is possible that one of the recent downloaded applications or software can cause the laptop to freeze.
-If you can make a compromise, it will be better to uninstall.
+If you can make a compromise, it will be better to uninstall it.
 If the problem remains that means your recent application or software was at fault.